dnc77/dev-cpp/lib/net/tcplib/readme.txt

 listening.

 A serverasync class inherits yet again from server and implements an asynchronous client accepting loop (running on a separate thread).
-Since no modification to the data within the server is allowed publicly, no mutexes were required.
-A socket can be closed during the middle of an accept call without any repercussions.
+The client list on the server is protected by a mutex because external access happens when a client needs to be disconnected with disconnectClient().

 A serversync class does the same as serverasync only synchronously.
 This means that it will not launch a separate thread to accept a client; hence it blocks.